That's not exactly, no, it's the exact opposite of that.

 If a server actually crashes, they would have a server that backs up.

-That's that's the isn't isn't that what a RAID array is?
+Isn't that what a RAID array is?

 Right.

-Also, in addition to the RAID, you have what you call clustered servers, where you have a server that's that's sitting right next to the other server that has the exact same data on it that's mirrored to it, and they they do that either nightly or whatever.
+Also, in addition to the RAID, you have what you call clustered servers, where you have a server that's sitting right next to the other server that has the exact same data on it that's mirrored to it.

 I'm sure the IRS has a disaster recovery site.

-Like if that uh whole data center had a fire, they would go to an alternate data center.
+Like if that whole data center had a fire, they would go to an alternate data center.

-You uh you don't lose data like this.
+You don't lose data like this.

-Precisely this well, any government agency would have this attitude about itself.
+Well, any government agency would have this attitude about itself.

-But particularly the government's collection agency is not going to lose its data.
+The government's collection agency is not going to lose its data.

 No, not at all.

-And I mean take this into account also.
+And I mean, take this into account also.

-Let me ask you a qu John, I need to ask you a question about how new all this is, because the um to the average consumer, I think, hearing all of this, a lot of it's foreign.
+John, I need to ask you a question about how new all this is because to the average consumer, I think, hearing all of this, a lot of it's foreign.

 Right.

-Um they don't have servers in their homes.
+They don't have servers in their homes.

 When did all of this really start?

-Well, of course.
+Oh, of course.

-I mean, it's been done forever.
+It's been done forever.

-I mean, back in the day when IBM was dominant in that field.
+Back in the day when IBM was dominant in that field.

-But don't leave out Oracle.
+And don't leave out Oracle.

 Yeah, Oracle, SQL.

-I mean, you you don't you just don't lose data.
+I mean, you just don't lose data.

 And once again, remember, all that data is on a server.